Fj00/CEL/README.md

-# CWL
+# CEL

-Common Word List (CWL), a word list with common words, for word games.
+Common Word List (CEL), a word list with common words, for word games.

 ## Background